 The Criminal Investigations Division, commanded by Captain Sean McCusker, is tasked with investigating reports of criminal acts, as well as taking proactive measures to prevent crimes from occurring.
 Investigators are responsible for case development activities, including locating and recovering stolen property, gathering and processing forensic evidence from crime scenes, and interrogating criminal suspects.
 Investigators then compile and organize this information before presenting it to the courts for prosecution.

-The Criminal Investigations Division is divided into five specific units: crimes against persons, property crimes, crime scene unit, multi-agency narcotics squad, and property and evidence.
+The Criminal Investigations Division is divided into four specific units: criminal investigation, crime scene unit, multi-agency narcotics squad, and property and evidence.
 The Hall County Sheriff's Office has developed partnerships with local and Federal agencies to provide a unified response to certain illegal activities.
 Currently there are investigators assigned to a FBI task force to combat gang activity and to a DEA task force to focus on drug related crimes.

 Crime Scene Investigations